JoseDev184/html-css-project/README.md

-2 weeks before the project I made a commitment to myself to doing every day at least 20 minutes still working on this project, need to make my schedules =!
+2 weeks before the project I made a commitment to myself to doing every day at least 20 minutes I am still working on this project, need to make my schedules =!

+in the project with uses this awesome website that get me access to work on my website with emojis for muy mackup!